decipher2k/Clientside-Predictor-for-Godot/README.txt

-      				The player controller for the "Player" node also has to be implemented, it is not included.) v0.2.1 -added some sanity checks v0.2.2 -parametrized ClientsidePrediction.tscn name in DummySpawner
+      				The player controller for the "Player" node also has to be implemented, it is not included.) v0.2.1 -added some sanity checks v0.2.2 -parametrized ClientsidePrediction.tscn name in DummySpawner v0.3   -moved spawning of ClientsidePrediction.gd to server, making it being called by ClientsidePredictionSpawner

 =================================